 Try to practice in selecting and changing the aperture quickly while you are looking through the viewfinder.
 The last thing that you will want to be doing is spending precious seconds trying to select the right thing when you have a fleeting moment in front of you.

-5.)
-How to use depth of field more creatively?
+How to use depth of field more creatively

 The great thing about depth of field is that it gives you an extra form of creativity.
 For example, selecting a very shallow depth of field when photographing objects or people can blur the background and make them stand out more.
 Or you can even take this further and use it creatively by for example focusing on a building with a shallow depth of field thus blurring the surroundings.
 Just be very careful to ensure that you are focusing on the right element in the photo when using a shallow depth of field.

-These are just some of the uses of aperture or depth of field.
-Understanding depth of field is an essential part of photography and something that will help you capture better images.
+The examples in this article are just some of the uses of aperture or depth of field in photography.
+To gain an understanding of depth of field is an essential part of your photography journey and is something that will help you capture better images.

 This beginners guide should get you started in understanding it...
 But the best way to really learn is to practice and experiment.
 So, get out there are start taking photos!